meltano/meltano/docs/src/_reference/command-line-interface.md

 When an environment is specified, only the manifest JSON file for that environment will be compiled.

-When no environment is specified, a manifest JSON file for each environment is compiled, including `meltano-manifest.json`, which is the manifest file for the project when no environment is active.
+When no environment is explicitly specified, a manifest JSON file for each environment is compiled, including `meltano-manifest.json`, which is the manifest file for the project when no environment is active.

-There is no way to *only* compile the no-environment manifest JSON file, i.e. `meltano-manifest.json`.
-It is only compiled when the `compile` command is run on all environments.
+To only compile the no-environment manifest JSON file, i.e. `meltano-manifest.json`, pass the `--no-environment` CLI option to `meltano`.

 ## `config`